 Homemade Vanilla Pudding Mix

-To prepare pudding: Stir the mix in the canister before measuring out 1/2 cup mix into a pan.
+- To use: Stir the mix in the canister before measuring out 1/2 cup mix into a pan.
 Add 2 cups milk AND 1 teaspoon of vanilla and cook over low heat, stirring until mixture thickens and comes to a boil.
 Continue stirring for 1 minute, remove from heat and pour into individual serving dishes.
 Pudding will thicken further as it cools.

 Did you enjoy this post?
 Why not subscribe to my feed, or better yet, to my free newsletter – Foodie in the Craftroom, which provides not only recipes but crafts from my other blog, Crafts by Amanda too!